 A series of live shows in front of a typically non-

-When series two started in April 1971 Neil Young treated us to songs from his new album Harvest, yet to be released, continuing with Melanie, Labi Siffre, Gallagher and Lyle, Carole King with guest James Taylor, Laura Nyro, Cat Stevens, Lesley Duncam, Jimmy Webb with Gilbert O'Sullivan rounding off the year.
+Dorfman went back to making Top Of The Pops at the beginning of 1971, but would continue with In Concert, and when series two started in April 1971 Neil Young treated us to songs from his album Harvest, yet to be released, continuing with Melanie, Labi Siffre, Gallagher and Lyle, Carole King with guest James Taylor, Laura Nyro, Cat Stevens, Lesley Duncan, Jimmy Webb with Gilbert O'Sullivan rounding off the year.

 When the series returned in 1972 it was with Harry Nilsson.
 Not used to playing concerts

 he chose to make the show alone in the studio using multi-

 The series would continue until 1976, but by this time it veered more toward the middle of the road.
 The Old Grey Whistle Test presented a series of concerts of its own in 1976 which probably led to its cancellation.